 The pectoralis major is the large muscle that forms the front of your chest.
 You may strain this chest muscle while performing chest weightlifting exercises such as the bench press.
 Pain from a strained chest muscle may develop gradually or suddenly at the front of your arm or shoulder.
 Treatments and rehabilitation programs for a strained chest muscle depend on the severity of your injury.

 Cold and Heat

 Avoid physical activity that requires moving your chest muscles.
 Apply ice for 20 minutes three to eight times a day if your strained chest muscle is very painful.
 Perform this ice treatment for the first two days after your injury.
 Apply heat using a retainer apparatus to your strained chest muscles after the initial soreness subsides.
 Strap-on heat backs or heat pack pouches may provide suitable heat retainers to help your strained muscles heal.

-A physician may prescribe anti-inflammatory medications such as ibuprofen.
+A physician may prescribe anti-inflammatory medications, such as ibuprofen, for a pulled muscle in your chest.
 These medications are also known as non-steroidal anti-inflammatory drugs or NSAIDs.
-Anti-inflammatory drugs help reduce your body’s production of prostaglandins.
-Prostaglandins are hormone-like substances that irritate your nerve endings and cause pain.
-This type of medication helps relieve pain and reduce the swelling that may occur when you have a strained chest muscle.
+Anti-inflammatory drugs help reduce your body's production of prostaglandins, or hormone-like substances that irritate your nerve endings and cause pain.
+This type of medication helps relieve pain and reduce the swelling that may occur when you have chest muscle pain.

 Rehabilitation and Surgery

 Straining your chest muscles may indicate a rupture in the pectoralis major tendon.
 A sports injury specialist may perform surgery for total ruptures and prescribe a full rehabilitation program following surgery.
 Surgery aims to reattach muscle in your chest to the bone.